 |Projection of 20-96 day filtered OLR, including all eastward and westward wave numbers onto the daily spatial EOF patterns of 30-96 day eastward filtered OLR.||OMI values|

 The Original OLR MJO Index

-30-96 day eastward filtered OLR.
+|Projection of 30-96 day eastward only filtered OLR onto the spatial EOF patterns of 30-96 day eastward filtered OLR.
 This results in a smoother index than OMI due to more restrictive filtering.||OOMI values|

 The Real-time OLR MJO Index

 |Projection of 9 day running average OLR anomalies onto the daily spatial EOF patterns of 30-96 day eastward filtered OLR.
 OLR anomalies are calculated by first subtracting the previous 40 day mean OLR.
 The running average is tapered as the target date is approached.||ROMI values|